Ultimate Guide to eBook Readers: Top Picks for 2025

 Additional Features

 Extra features can add a lot to your reading experience.
-For example, waterproofing is a popular feature in devices like the Kindle Oasis and Kobo Libra, making them perfect for poolside or beach reading.
+For example, waterproofing is a popular feature in devices like the All-new Kindle Paperwhite, Kobo e-readers and Nook Glowlight 4 Plus, making them perfect for poolside or beach reading.
 Similarly, adjustable front lighting is essential if you like to read in both bright and dim environments.
-Some eReaders, like the Kindle Scribe and Kobo Elipsa, even come with note-taking capabilities, making them great for students or professionals who want to annotate their reading materials.
+Some eReaders, like the Kobo Libra Color and Boox Note Air 4C, even come with note-taking capabilities, making them great for students or professionals who want to annotate their reading materials.

 Summary